bltlab/seqscore/README.md

 predictions in this format is a common source of errors in scoring pipelines.

+## When do I need to specify the `--labels` argument?

+The `--labels` argument must be specified for commands where knowing the label encoding is essential to getting correct answers.
+These commands are `validate`, `repair`, and `score`.
+For all other commands, `--labels BIO` is assumed by default but can be overridden.

 # Development

 The following instructions are for the project maintainers only.